 The guarantee document must comply with the template, and it can be drafted in Finnish or Swedish.
 For the guarantee, the guarantor must provide a notify address for each Member State where the guarantee is valid.
 Approval of a foreign bank as the guarantee provider must be verified with Customs Tax Collection prior to the delivery of the guarantee.

 The national comprehensive guarantee is valid only in Finland.
 A national guarantee can be lodged as a bank guarantee or as a bank account pledge.
-On a case-by-case basis, other pledges such as real estate can also be accepted.
 Mortgages of businesses, vessels, cars and equipment are not accepted as guarantees.
 The same applies to deposits to the Customs bank account.

 An EU-wide guarantee can be used in more than one Member State, and for placing goods under the Union transit procedure.
-The transit guarantee must be valid throughout the entire EU territory and in optional agreement countries (Norway, Iceland, Switzerland, Macedonia, Turkey, Serbia, Andorra and San Marino).
+The transit guarantee must be valid throughout the entire EU territory and in optional agreement countries (United Kingdom of Great Britain and Northern Ireland, Ukraine, Norway, Iceland, Switzerland, North Macedonia, Turkey, Serbia, Andorra and San Marino).
 EU-wide guarantees are lodged as bank guarantees in Finland.
 Only bank guarantees are accepted as comprehensive guarantees for transit.